boromir674/konstantinoslampridis.io/README.md

 # Architecture

+## TODO
+- hover does not offer much: remove on hover and use their effects onClick for Prof Items and Edu Items
 ## Build Time Data
 The site will mostly use **data** computed/fetched at **build time**.
 We will use the **gatsby-source-graphql** to seemlessly define